 The Oklahoma Natural Heritage Inventory (ONHI) provides information about Oklahoma's biodiversity to all interested parties.
 To this end, ONHI maintains several databases pertaining to the biota and ecological communities within the state and associated geographical areas.
 These databases offer different degrees of accessibility and functionally.
-Several of these databases, such as the Oklahoma Vascular Plants Database (OVPD), are publicly accessible.
-Others, such as the ONHI rare plant and animals database, are not currently publicly available.
+Several of these databases, such as the Oklahoma Biodiversity Information System (OBIS) and the Oklahoma Vascular Plants Database (OVPD), are publicly accessible.
+However, due to the sensitive nature of some of the data, precise locational and attribute information is withheld from the publicly accessible sites.
 Individuals may nonetheless request information from any of the database we maintain by using our online request form or by contacting our data manager directly.

 Due to the sensitive nature of some of these data, ONHI typically only provides information to the section level (1 mi2) or coarser.
 This information is usually provided in tabular format, though other data options are available (e.g. Esri shapefile format, see below).
 You may use our online information request form or contact our database manager directly to request site specific information.
 For any provided site, we will search the general area (typically a 5 mile radius, though taxa and habitat specific requirements are taken into account) for occurrence information on federal or state regulatory species.
 ONHI can also do taxa specific searches.
 For instance, if you require information on a specific regulatory species, ONHI can provide this.
 Once a search is complete, ONHI will provide a small report on our findings.
 Please provide an email address to which we can send the report.